History of Computing at Waterloo

 The CSG’s role in software marketing and distribution grew and was formally established within the University structure between 1969 and 1973.
 This entrepreneurial venture eventually led to the founding of WATCOM, or Watcom, the first of many spinoff companies from the University.
 These spinoffs in turn helped to cement Waterloo – the City as much as the University – as the tech hub that it is today.

-The Department of Applied Analysis and Computer Science was formalized as an administrative structure in 1967 when the Faculty of Mathematics was created. (“Applied Analysis” was dropped from the name in 1975).
-The founders of the Department were free to innovate simply because of its lack of history.
+The Department of Applied Analysis and Computer Science was formalized as an administrative structure in 1967 when the Faculty of Mathematics was created. (“Applied Analysis” was dropped from the name in 1975.)
+Campbell said the founders of the Department were free to innovate simply because of its lack of history.

 Another significant change took place in 2005 when the School was renamed after alumnus David R. Cheriton, the billionaire computer scientist, businessman and philanthropist who received his master’s degree and doctorate from Waterloo in the 1970s.
 The renaming was in acknowledgement of Cheriton’s $25-million investment in the School.